Dhaka Attack

-Dhaka Attack (ঢাকা অ্যাটাক) is a Bangladeshi police action thriller film produced by Bangladesh Police Paribar Kallyan Samity Ltd., Three Wheelers Ltd. and Splash Multimedia.
-It features Arifin Shuvoo, Mahiya Mahi, ABM Sumon and Taskeen Rahman in lead roles.
+Dhaka Attack (ঢাকা অ্যাটাক) is a Bangladeshi cop action thriller film produced by Bangladesh Police Paribar Kallyan Samity Ltd., Three Wheelers Ltd. and Splash Multimedia.
+It features Arifin Shuvoo, Mahiya Mahi, ABM Sumon and Taskeen Rahman in the lead roles.
 It was directed by Dipankar Dipon and written by Sunny Sanwar.
 The film was distributed by The Abhi Kathachitra and Swapna Scarecrow.
 The film won the "Best Film" award in 42nd Bangladesh National Film Awards.

 Plot

-The story centers on the Dhaka Metropolitan Police (DMP) Elite Forces' fierce operation against a terrorist organization, the attack is part of a plot by few foreign intelligence agencies to destabilize the country, in order to destroy the country's defense layers.
+The story centers on the Dhaka Metropolitan Police (DMP) Elite Forces' fierce operation against a terrorist organization.
+The attack is part of a plot by few foreign intelligence agencies to destabilize the country, in order to destroy the country's defense layers.
 The film stars Arifin Shuvo as the Assistant Commissioner of DMP, and the in-charge of Bomb Disposal Unit.
 Sumon played the role of a commander of SWAT Force.
 The film also features Afzal Hossain as the DMP Commissioner, Shatabdi Wadud as Intelligence officer, and Mahiya Mahi as a news reporter.